spareproject/random-scripts/README.md

 ==================
 current...
 ##################

+was planning on stacking a load of ascii maps into a single deck with random insert swap to mapped value pull the mapped value rinse repeat till it polls the entire list if its empty re add the values start again totally underestimated how many messages i would have to check to find the original value going to stick a single keymap into crypt.sh and work on something else for a while

+so problems...
+to make the key map viable it cant repeat the same character substitution well it can just not frequently and not in a way that leaves a pattern couple of ways to achieve this but they all fall back to the original key map as a point of failure

+incrementing a keymap shuffle based on the number of messages sent, counting i send you a message perform random shuffle on keymap you read the message perform random shuffle on keymap you send the message perform random shuffle on keymap etc etc... the random shuffle becomes a problem because there isnt really any entropy in the shuffle if the original key maps are the same this shuffle should increment them both to give the same value

+incrementing a keymap shuffle based on timestamps... i dont like the idea of time stamps personally i hate coding things this way because time is a human concept that computers dont need to give any fucks about could just use multiple incrementing gears for every X spins Y spins for every Y spins Z spins etc etc, not coding them to 24 60 60 would be a better start then the logic falls to the above for increment based on exchange or a seperate quartz controlled clock

+both of these still fail hard once the message reaches a certain length it renders the entire thing pointless need to combine both of them

+realistically i need to work on the first method multiple stacks of ascii... combined with a hashing algorithm that can check the validity of the message as its being solved for example

+index 1 == 64   out of...
+123 084 192 011 120 003 009
+index 2 == 127  out of...
+013 067 201 123 207 002 078

+hash 1 == index 1 <insert math here> index 2

+thats pretty much the only viable way to scan through the horde of messages that the method produces

+but going to clean this up a bit then leave it getting slightly bored and have other things to break

+probably going to clean compression up want to say ive alteast coded a compression algorithm its just getting the time to waste on this knowing
+a) better versions exist b) no ones ever going to use it c) i really need to get a job d) if it actually works ill probably be murdered in my sleep...

+did originally start looking at any type of encryption that could be viable for high traffic small packet networking and this is just more bloat was hoping to find something that would be computationally expensive to solve based on expanding into an unknown variable because its better for networking in general

+##################
 i really want to make a raspi based wifi access point + mesh that can use nfc to do key exchange between the device used probably android app so every client on the access point is using a unique crypto stream